 The specific therapy for sleep apnea is tailored to the individual patient based on medical history, physical examination, and the results of polysomnography.
 Medications are generally not effective in the treatment of sleep apnea, although some antidepressants and asthma medications have been found to relieve sleep apnea because they are respiratory stimulants.

-Behavioral changes are an important part of the treatment program, and in mild cases behavioral therapy may be all that is needed.
+Behavioral changes are a central part of the treatment program, and in mild cases, behavioral therapy may be all that is required.
 The individual should avoid the use of alcohol, tobacco, and sleeping pills, which make the airway more likely to collapse during sleep and prolong the apneic periods.

 Physical or Mechanical Therapy